nanjizal/kitGL/README.md

 # kitGL
-Kit to help with Lime and WebGL
+Kit to help with Lime and WebGL, very basic stuff, no image yet.